HuseyinSimsek7904/WaveFunctionCollapse/README.md

     [socket1, socket2, socket3, socket4]
      Up       Right    Down     Left

-To start, create a WaveFunctionCollapse object from wave_collapse.py.
-It takes three argument; tileset, width and height.
+To start, create a WaveFunctionCollapse object from _wave_collapse.py_.
+It takes three arguments; tileset, width and height.
 Then you can just call find_superposition.
 That will decrease the entropy till there is only one tileset.
-Then you can use superposition_values to get the values.
+Then you can use _superposition_values_ to get the values.
 That returns a generator, might want to convert it to tuple.
 That tuple will have width x height items; as the tile goes right, index increases by one and as it goes down, index increases by width.

-Tiles will have their sockets matched equally when the algorithm is run.
+Tiles will have their sockets matched according to _data.json_.

 Example code: